Nonprofit Leadership Circles

 Nonprofit Leadership Circles aim to:

-• Focuses on the needs of nonprofit Executive Directors, Emerging Leaders & HR Managers, offering support to the top-level oversight of nonprofit organizations of various sizes and missions.
+• Focuses on the needs of nonprofit Executive Directors, Emerging Leaders, and HR Managers, supporting the top-level oversight of nonprofit organizations of various sizes and missions.

 • Promote emotional and moral support uniquely found in a safe and confidential setting with emphatic peers and provide a greater depth of learning through resonance and reflections from the peer group members.

-• Foster leadership development by providing a structure for pursuing goals that include accountability and expanded across to learning resources via peer group members
+• Foster leadership development by providing a structure for pursuing goals that include accountability and expanding to learning resources via peer group members.

 • Tap wisdom from each other’s experiences and expertise rather than outside experts.